pisacha/507-w20-final-proj-pisacha/README.md

 3) The program will generates a welcome message that describes the program's intent.
 Enter anything to continue or 'exit' to leave the program.
 4) Upon entering something, the program will generate a list** of counties and MSAs in Michigan, each with an assigned number.
 Enter a specific number to learn more about the respective county or MSA, "back" to return to the welcome message, or "exit" to leave the program.
 5) Upon entering a valid number, the program will display a table** featuring the living wage, poverty wage, and minimum wage for each family composition in the selected county.
 The table will be displayed in the terminal.
 6) The user then has the option to enter "w"** for wages, "e"** for expenses, or "exit" to leave the program.
-    If the user enters 'w', a plotly graph that displays the gap between the average living wage of a chosen area and the minimum wage of Michigan as well as a caption that captures that calculated difference/gap will populate in a web browser.
-    If the user enters 'e', ... .
+If the user enters 'w', a plotly graph that displays the gap between the average living wage of the selected area and the minimum wage of Michigan as well as a caption that captures that calculated difference/gap will populate in a web browser.
+If the user enters 'e', a plotly graph that displays the required annual income before taxes for each family composition in the selected area will populate in a web browser.
-7) If the user enters either 'w' or 'e' in step 6, the terminal will ask the user to enter a specific number to learn more about a specific county or MSA, "back" to return to the welcome message, or "exit" to leave the program, like in step 4.
+7) If the user enters either 'w' or 'e' in step 6, the terminal will ask the user to enter a specific number to learn more about a specific county or MSA, "back" to return to the welcome message, or "exit" to leave the program, again, like in step 4.

 ** = A kind of presentation, such as displays or graphs.

-README is included in repo containing special requirements and required packages (including “None” if appropriate), as well as brief instructions for how to interact with your program.
+**Contact:** pisacha@umich.edu